jerryliang24/Drag-and-Drop-LLMs/README.md

   1. You need to observe the loss curve, and decide the starting point of fine-tuning for checkpoint collection.
   2. The trainer_state.json in the checkpoint folder (usually named checkpoint-xxx) needs to be modified, setting "save_steps"=1.
   3. You can follow the scripts in [./prepare/training_scripts](https://github.com/jerryliang24/Drag-and-Drop-LLMs/tree/main/prepare/training_scripts) folder that end with "finetune" to design your fine-tuning process.
-  4. After running the scripts and obtaining multiple checkpoints, you can simply run [./workspace/datasets/process_datasets/post_process_ckpts.py](https://github.com/jerryliang24/Drag-and-Drop-LLMs/blob/main/workspace/datasets/process_datasets/post_process_ckpts.py) to clean your checkpoint folder, deleting config files and rename checkpoints to ease the process of data loading.
+  4. After running the scripts and obtaining multiple checkpoints, you can enter the saving directory, run [./workspace/datasets/process_datasets/post_process_ckpts.sh](https://github.com/jerryliang24/Drag-and-Drop-LLMs/blob/main/workspace/datasets/process_datasets/post_process_ckpts.sh) to clean your checkpoint folder, deleting config files and rename checkpoints to ease the process of data loading.

 3. Calculate importance scores for the collected checkpoints.